Thea-Hsu/EILS/README.md

 # ILS

-This is the package version for ANU Honours project -- Fast Parameter-free Clusteringusing Enhanced Iterative Label Spreading.
+This is the package version for ANU Honours project -- Fast Parameter-free Clustering using Enhanced Iterative Label Spreading.

 TODO: